 Inositol is a B-vitamin-like compound.
 Clinical research indicates that high dose inositol supplementation supports positive mood balance.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

-Take 1 heaping tablespoon mixed with juice or water, twice daily with food, or as directed by a qualified health care practitioner.
+Mix one tablespoon with juice or water twice daily with food, or as directed by a qualified health care practitioner.

 For adult use only.
-Consult a health care practitioner prior to use if pregnant, breastfeeding, or for use beyond 3 weeks.
+Consult a health care practitioner prior to use if you are pregnant, breastfeeding, or for use beyond three weeks.
 May cause side effects such as nausea, tiredness, headaches and dizziness.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 In one of the first clinical trials, researchers assembled 39 people with major depression or bipolar depression, who quit taking their antidepressant medications three days to a week before the trial began.
 For the next four weeks, sufferers took either twelve grams of inositol powder a day (two teaspoons, twice daily, in juice) or a placebo powder (glucose).